-He is president and CEO of Personal, which he co-founded in 2009 in Washington, DC.
-Personal is a web and mobile platform that helps individuals own, control, and be the primary beneficiary of their personal data instead of companies.
+He is the U.S. CEO of digi.me, a web and mobile platform that helps individuals own, control, and serve as the primary beneficiary of their personal data.
+Green is also the founder and Executive Chair of a startup called UBDI, a data marketplace for individuals to monetize their data.

 Previously, Green served as vice president of Nokia/NAVTEQ’s Locations division, where he had global responsibility for all place-based and pedestrian mapping and location content, which was used by over 100 million people daily.
 He joined Nokia/NAVTEQ following the acquisition of The Map Network, which he co-founded and led as president and CEO.
 The Map Network was a pioneer in empowering places and events, like the Smithsonian, the NFL Super Bowl, and the Orlando Convention and Visitors Bureau, to take control of their digital maps and location data and share them simultaneously through print, online, and mobile channels.